Greg7519/Project-Esmeralda/README.md

 <h2>📝Instructions</h2>
 Clone this repository https://github.com/Greg7519/Project-Esmeralda.git<br/>
 Install all flask+ Voice assistant packages using python version 3.12.1(found this particular version working for all packages)<br/>
+Docker has been added for flask backend.
+You can run using docker run(after ruuning docker build) and also add enviromental api key for ai as well as well as frontend port.
+You can add using -e key.
+Make sure to port forward and run 0.0.0.0 instead of 127.0.0.1 because it wont work.
 Install react native + expo and then use npm install on the folder to install the necesseary project dependencies<br/>
 In backend add your local gemini API key in .env file(same folder as main.py at python scripts folder) with the name API_KEY, as well as the domain of your frontend port/domain using ORIGIN name<br/>
 In frontend add EXPO_PUBLIC_API_URL with where your backend is active from<br/>